 - Overlapping with Sailor Senshi Send-Up, there's also the "Sailor Mercury", that mixes the eponymous Sailor Moon character (Ami Mizuno's Superpowered Alter Ego) with Freddie, character that even had received various cosplays in events.
 Just look all the images about this Sailor...

 - The recent years also show the Memetic Mutation of "EO", the chorus Freddie made during his concerts when the people follow him also seen in the biopic Bohemian Rhapsody.
-This becomes a meme when various characters with a moustache (being expies or not) are added the "EO" and voilá Freddie Mercopies.
+This becomes a meme when various characters with a moustache (being expies or not) are given the "EO" and voilá Freddie Mercopies.
 Or even without the moustache as this image◊ of Lord Farquaad.

 - In Chile, there's the "Mercury Trooper", a Star Wars cosplayer who's also a fan of Queen and a Freddie impersonator that made various of his outfits for Cosplay.
 The nickname comes precisely because he made an original costume of Freddie disguised as a Stormtrooper◊, mixing both characters into one.

 - One of the most successful Queen tribute bands is the Argentinian "Dios Salve a la Reina" (God Save the Queen), which Freddie's performance of Pablo Padin was praised as one of the most faithful interpretations before Rami Malek in Bohemian Rhapsody.
-They're so famous worldwide that even has its own article in The Other Wiki.
+They're so famous worldwide that even has their own article in The Other Wiki.